On your side

 Fair and fixed fees

 We offer a transparent pricing structure and our fees are some of the most cost-effective around.
 In many cases, the recovery fee is covered by the interest and compensation charges added to the debtor’s repayment.
 You pay a base fee of 10% to start the initial process with us.
 On top of this, you then pay a percentage recovery fee.
 This fee is only payable when we recover the money.
 No recovery, no fee.
 You will also be responsible for paying any disbursements, such as court fees and searches.
-Unlike other firms, we do not add a mark up to these charges.
 Take a look at our terms of business for more details on our prices.

 Debt recovery without borders